Quick Answer

 |---|---|---|---|

-| Factory bolt-on | Bolts directly to INEOS factory threaded mounting points | Strongest load path; engineered attachment; no modifications | Requires Grenadier-specific design |
+| Factory rail bolt-on | Bolts directly to the factory roof rail attachment points | Strongest load path; engineered attachment; no modifications | Requires Grenadier-specific design |

 | Gutter clamp | Clamps to the rain gutter channel along each side of the roof | Universal fit; works on many vehicles | Load path through sheet metal gutters, not structural mounts; higher profile; can mark gutter finish |

-| Rail clamp | Clamps to the factory longitudinal roof rails | Relatively universal | Requires fit kit; adds height; clamp pressure on rails |
+| Rail clamp | Clamps over the factory longitudinal roof rails themselves | Relatively universal | Requires fit kit; adds height; clamp pressure on rails |

 2. Profile Height